carpentries/instructor-training/_episodes/08-motivation.md

     the future.
 (For more on this see the Recurse Center's [Social Rules][recurse-social-rules]).

 It can be difficult to avoid these demotivators entirely.
-Some people are so used to complaining about Windows with their friends, or talking about how terrible Excel is that they initially fail to realize they're doing it while teaching.
-Teaching yourself to avoid these types of comments takes practice, but is well worth the effort.
-No one likes to be made fun of, and talking badly about people who use GUIs, or who aren't writing their thesis in LaTeX is unlikely to make them excited about learning your favorite scripting language.
-This is another important conversation to have in advance with your helpers, as well.
+Some people are so used to complaining about certain tools that they initially fail to realize they're doing it while teaching.
+If you catch yourself doing this, you might find a way to walk it back, or consider how you might repair or improve your motivational efforts on your next interaction.
+Teaching yourself -- and your helpers! -- to avoid these types of comments takes practice, but is well worth the effort.

-> ## Not Just Learners
+## Not Just Learners

->
-> What's missing from this list is strategies to motivate the *instructor*.
+What we have not discussed yet is strategies to motivate the *instructor*.
+But why does *your* motivation matter?
-> As we said in the introduction,
-> learners respond to an instructor's enthusiasm,
++ **Learners respond to an instructor's enthusiasm**.
+The more motivated you are, the more motivated they will be!
-> and instructors need to care about a topic in order to keep teaching it,
-> particularly when they are volunteers.
-{: .callout}
++ **Instructors are learning to teach.** This takes motivation, too!
+Deliberative practice, seeking feedback, and reflecting on mistakes in the context of your own busy work life is a challenge.
+What will keep you energized to stay engaged with your learning process?
++ **Carpentries Instructors teach because they want to.** Whether you are truly volunteering your time or are fulfilling a role in a job you have chosen, teaching is something you came here motivated to do.
+Teaching can be an incredibly gratifying activity!
+Finding and preserving your own motivation through the many challenges ahead will make your journey as a teacher a more joyful one.

 > ## Why Do You Teach?
 (Optional)
 >